cnorick/curse-of-strahd-notes/Custom Monsters/Rictavio Statblock.md

   - name: Undead Slayer
     desc: When Rictavio hits an undead with a weapon attack, the undead takes an extra 10 (3d6) damage of the weapon's type.
+  - name: Healer
+    desc: When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
+  - name: Healer
+    desc: As an action. you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+The creature can't regain hit points from this feat again until it finishes a short or long rest.
 actions:
   - name: Multiattack
     desc: Rictavio makes two attacks with his sword cane.